bojan-radicevic/jaggaer-test/README.md

 This is a simple web app project in [React.js](https://reactjs.org/) bootstrapped with [Webpack](https://webpack.js.org/), using [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/).

+Code is deployed to GitHub https://github.com/bojan-radicevic/jaggaer-test.

 App is deployed to [Heroku](https://www.heroku.com/), and can be viewed on the following link https://jaggaer-test-213702898a53.herokuapp.com/.

+[GitHub Actions](https://docs.github.com/en/actions) were used for CI/CD.

 ## Technical spec